-With over seven years of epee coaching experience, Cedric Loiseau enters his second season as an assistant coach at the University of Notre Dame with a pedigree both on and off the strip.
-Loiseau has already developed numerous pupils who have flourished within the international fencing scene.
+With over eight years of epee coaching experience, Cedric Loiseau enters his first season as associate head fencing coach at the University of Notre Dame and fourth overall, boasting a pedigree both on and off the strip.
+Loiseau has already developed numerous pupils who have flourished on the international fencing scene.

 Loiseau enjoyed tremendous success in coaching at the local level in France.
 During a seven-year stretch from 2005-11, Loiseau directed 22 individuals to gold medals at State League Championships, while helping 17 teams top a podium during that span.

 Loiseau brings many personal experiences on the strip with him to Notre Dame, with eight senior/cadet-junior event championships to his name and finishing the season as the top-ranked fencer nationally in France across two different flights.